contagon/handbook/handbook/9-relief-society.md

 The Relief Society president assigns a member of the presidency to help lead member missionary work in the ward.
 She works with the assigned member of the elders quorum presidency to coordinate these efforts (see [23.1.1](23.md#2311-love)).

-The assigned member of the Relief Society presidency participates in brief, informal discussions to coordinate inviting all to receive the blessings of the gospel.
-These discussions are held weekly.
-They are led by the assigned member of the elders quorum presidency and the ward mission leader (if called).
+The assigned member of the Relief Society presidency participates in coordination meetings to coordinate inviting all to receive the blessings of the gospel.
+The ward mission leader, who may be a member of the elders quorum presidency, leads weekly coordination meetings.
+The purpose of these meetings is to coordinate inviting all to receive the blessings of the gospel.
 They also include ward missionaries, an assistant in the priests quorum, a presidency member of the oldest Young Women class, and full-time missionaries.

 ### 9.2.4 Uniting Families for Eternity